lamasatech/lamastech-hardware-sdk/README.md

 ## Avaliable Function

-- pls use application context with all functions

 | Fun | Supported Device | Doc |
 |--|--|--|
 | setTurnOffOnAlarm(offTime :String, onTime :String)| All | turn device off and on in time , use 24 hours time format like "11:00" , "20:00"  |